 More often than not, aspiring agents will need to pay to gain access to the MLS.
 Those intent on becoming licensed may be required by certain associations to join the National Association of Realtors (NAR) for another annual fee.
 What’s more, it’s not uncommon for state laws to require bonding and/or insurance to practice.
 In all, some states may have licensing requirements that add up to somewhere in the neighborhood of $1,500 a year.
 Again, each state is different, and some are considerably less, but it is in your best interest to mind due diligence and find out what your particular state requirements are.

 Outside of the financial obligations that have become synonymous with becoming an agent, licensing will require a time commitment.
-Again, while very state is different, you will be required to continue your education.
-Continuing Education requirements can amount to as much as 30 hours in class a year, which are typically mandated by the state you intend to practice in.
+Again, while every state is different, you will be required to continue your education.
+Continuing education requirements can amount to as much as 30 hours in class a year, typically mandated by the state you intend to practice in.

-In deciphering the criteria required to become licensed, only one thing is certain: every state will come complete with their own standards.
-I encourage you to find out the requirements that will need to be met for your particular state before you determine whether or not becoming licensed is worth the investment.
+In deciphering the criteria required to become licensed, only one thing is certain: every state will come complete with its own standards.
+I encourage you to find out the requirements that will need to be met for your particular state before determining whether or not becoming licensed is worth the investment.

 Even with everything that will be asked of you to become a licensed Realtor, it can be very beneficial to practice investing while also moonlighting as an agent.
 I only ask that you become familiar with what it will take to do so before committing to the process.

 Most states will allow real estate transactions to proceed without the presence of a licensed agent.
 However, one thing is for certain when you don’t enlist the services of a licensed real estate agent: anything that happens is entirely on you; the responsibility is yours, and yours alone.
 That said, everything changes once you get your real estate license.
 Not surprisingly, the title of a licensed real estate agent comes with some responsibility; you will have a distinct advantage over the other party involved in the deal.